Skip to main content

 • Do not attempt social engineering, phishing, or physical attacks against Tendly employees, contractors, partners, or end-customers.

-• We will acknowledge your report within 3 business days.
+• We acknowledge your report within 3 business days.

-• We will keep you updated on progress through to fix.
+• We keep you updated on progress through to the fix.

-• We will credit you publicly (or keep your report private, your choice) once a fix is shipped.
+• We credit you publicly, or keep your report private, your choice, once a fix is shipped.

 • We will not pursue legal action against researchers who follow this policy in good faith.